demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

     Follow the instructions in the [Fetched Incidents Data section](https://xsoar.pan.dev/docs/reference/integrations/ewso365#fetched-incidents-data).

 * Search for an email message across mailboxes and folders.
-    This can be achieved in the following ways:

     Use the `ews-search-mailbox` command to search for all emails in a specific folder within the target mailbox.
      Use the query argument to narrow the search for emails sent from a specific account and more.